GSA/digitalgov.gov/content/posts/2014-04-08-trends-on-tuesday-multi-device-use-is-common-practice.md

 ---
-url: /2014/04/08/trends-on-tuesday-multi-device-use-is-common-practice/
 date: 2014-04-08 9:50:55 -0400
 title: 'Trends on Tuesday: Multi-Device Use is Common Practice'
 summary: 'Have you ever opened an email on your smartphone, and then switched to your laptop to read the attachment or write your response?
 According to a new multi-device study, you&rsquo;re not alone.
-More than 40 percent of all online adults move across devices&mdash;they start an activity on'
+More than 40 percent of all online adults move across devices&mdash;they start an activity'
 authors:
   - tjohnson
 categories: